spotify/java-hamcrest/README.md

 [![Javadocs](http://www.javadoc.io/badge/com.spotify/hamcrest-jackson.svg?color=blue)](http://www.javadoc.io/doc/com.spotify/hamcrest-jackson)

-Similar to the POJO matchers, the JSON matchers let you describe a JSON structure and match a string or against it.
+Similar to the POJO matchers, the JSON matchers let you describe a JSON structure and match against it.

+The match can be on a `String` or a jackson `JsonNode`.

 ```java
 // You can match a String